tuosuniversity/Vellum/Output/EN/How_Stopping_Can_Get_You_Started/Chapter_2_The_Noise_Behind_the_Drive.md

 ## Article 1

-### **SEO-Optimized Title:** Beyond Busy: How Your Mind's "Resolution" Power Shapes Your Reality & Why It Matters for Mindfulness
+###  Beyond Busy: How Your Mind's "Resolution" Power Shapes Your Reality & Why It Matters for Mindfulness

 **Article Body:**